 - electric (adj.)

 Originally the word described substances which, like amber, attract other substances when rubbed.
 Meaning "charged with electricity" is from 1670s; the physical force so called because it first was generated by rubbing amber.
 In many modern instances, the word is short for electrical.
 Figurative sense is attested by 1793.
-Electric toothbrush first recorded 1936; electric typewriter 1958.
+Electric light is from 1767.
+Electric toothbrush first recorded 1936; electric blanket in 1930.
+Electric typewriter is from 1958.
+Electric guitar is from 1938; electric organ coined as the name of a hypothetical future instrument in 1885.